Frequently Asked Questions

 - Check header blacklists

-If spamdyke is passing TLS traffic to qmail without processing (i.e. spamdyke wasn't compiled with TLS support or doesn't have access to the server certificate), none of these filters are run.
+If spamdyke is passing TLS traffic to qmail without processing (i.e. spamdyke wasn't compiled with TLS support or doesn't have access to the server certificate), spamdyke can't see the SMTP conversation.
+In that situation, none of the filters in the second or third group are run.

 config-dir option is in use, no filters are